-There is a 4-year Member training programme in place aimed at supporting Councillors in their role, ensuring they can take on all aspects of their role confidently and legally.
+There is a 4-year Member training programme in place for Members aimed at supporting Councillors in their role and ensuring Councillors can take on all aspects of their role confidently and legally.
 Training is provided through a mixture of service delivery, via internal staff, experts in the field and external trainers such as Richard Wills Training Associates and Link Support Services.
 In 2024/25, the following Member training took place: